-If the temperature drops 10°C (18°F) below setpoint, the unit will transition to the Frozen "Heating" mode.
+If the temperature drops 10°C (18°F) below setpoint, the unit will transition to the Frozen "Heat" Mode.
 The evaporator fans are brought to high speed, and the heat from the fans is circulated through the container.
-The unit will transition back to Frozen Steady State when the temperature rises back to the transition point.
+The unit will transition back to Frozen Steady State Mode when the temperature rises back to the transition point.